CEED/libCEED/doc/libCEED.md

 - the overall operator **G^T B^T D B G** is represented as variable of type `CeedOperator` and its action is accessible through `CeedOperatorApply()`.

-To clarify this concepts and illustrate how they are combined in the API, consider the implementation of the action of a simple 1D mass matrix (cf. [tests/t30-operator.c](https://github.com/CEED/libCEED/blob/master/tests/t30-operator.c))
+To clarify these concepts and illustrate how they are combined in the API, consider the implementation of the action of a simple 1D mass matrix (cf. [tests/t30-operator.c](https://github.com/CEED/libCEED/blob/master/tests/t30-operator.c))